AlePini/AlePini/README.md

 <img alt="PHP" width="26px" src=https://raw.githubusercontent.com/github/explore/ccc16358ac4530c6a69b1b80c7223cd2744dea83/topics/php/php.png />

 Sci-fi and linux enthusiast, son of a Electrical and a IT engineer.
-I'm the definition of "r/UNIXporn user":
+The definition of "r/UNIXporn user":
 >\> btw I use Arch linux
 >\> a tiling window manager
 >\> Weeb